-The local language spoken by the villagers like the rest of Maharashta is Marathi but Hindi and English is spoken and understood by mostly all the people in the town.
-The locals from Murud are traditionally fisher folks but with the rise of tourism they have started running or working in restaurants and hotels.
+The local language spoken by the villagers like the rest of Maharashtra is Marathi but Hindi and English is spoken and understood by mostly all the people in the town.
+The locals from Murud are traditionally fisher folks but with the rise of tourism, they have started running or working in restaurants and hotels.

 Walking is the best way of getting around Murud since everything is within walking distance of each other.
 The other option is auto rickshaw or state transport bus that ply to different parts of the town.

-Murud beach is the main attraction and there are plenty of water sport activities such as banana boat, Jet Ski, parasailing, etc available on the beach.
+The beach is the main attraction and there are plenty of water sport activities such as banana boat, Jet Ski, parasailing, etc available on the beach.
 There are also speed boats that take people on a tour around the sea fort that was built by Sambhaji, the son of Shivaji, who had built this fort with an aim to conquer the Janjira Siddi sea fort.
-The fort is not open to the public since it is not safe as the lower portion of the fort is submerged under water.
+The fort is not open to the public as it is not safe, the lower portion of the fort is submerged underwater.

 The other attractions include the Palace of the Nawab.
 This Palace was built in 1885 for administration purpose and is located about 4 km away from the town of Murud.
 The palace is located in such a way that it oversees the entire town of Murud.
 However, entering the palace is not allowed since it is still owned by the descendants of the Nawab and is a private property.

-There are plenty of restaurants and shacks all along the Murud beach that serve some mouth-watering sea food.
-The fish thali is a must have.
+There are plenty of restaurants and shacks all along the Murud beach that serves some mouth-watering seafood.
+The fish thali is a must-have.
 The town of Murud is also well known for its local drink called Maadi which is made of coconut and is also known as coconut wine.

 The best time to visit Murud is during the months of November to mid-February as the temperature is cool and pleasant.